 This might seem like pedantry, but it's important because unless we scrutinise language and the definitions used, we can end up off-track criticising the wrong things.
 When we call ourselves Nationalists (for those among us who do), we are actually making a bold statement of intent.
 What we are saying is that we assert the legitimacy and existence of a 'natio', a folk, a kind, a native-born people.
 Civic nationalism is not a dirty term and does not deserve to be maligned.
 In a sense, we are all civic nationalists, or should be if we want healthy societies.

-Civic Nationalism is entirely a red herring here.
 I am a civic nationalist I am also an ethnic nationalist.
 I am both, because the two things essentially go together.
 Once you grasp this, you begin to realise that most of these discussions make no sense, and in some cases, it's a deliberate attempt to divert you from useful activism and political work, and a way to alienate you from the general population by making you seem more 'extreme' than you need to be.

 The converse is also true.
 The moderate civic patriotic types like Nigel Farage, and more ponderously, Roger Scruton, get things wrong when they assume that you can have a sort of free-floating 'civic nationalism' based on racial and ethnic integration.
 That is exactly what has been attempted in the United States since the 1870s, and in Britain from the 1950s onwards, and it hasn't worked.
 It's a disaster.
 Asking for more of it, as Farage and Scruton do, is asking for more of the same problems.
 It's like digging yourself deeper in the hole and wondering why the problem can't be solved.
 It's errored thinking.

 Farage needs to understand the link between the civic and the ethnic.
 Once this is grasped, then the solution presents itself.
 That is not to say that we need to start kicking out non-whites tomorrow.
 That won't be practicable and too many ordinary people will oppose this.
-But other policies could be formulated that gradually steer the country back to a proper form of civic nationalism.
+But other policies could be formulated that gradually steer the country back to a proper (or truer) 'ethnic' form of civic nationalism.